 It would be years before I'd understand

 why victims cling and forgive.
-I plugged in

 the Sleep-Sound and it crashed

 like the ocean all the way to sleep.

 One afternoon I found him

 a pistol in his hand, waiting,